 Treatment of Abrasions

-After thoroughly removing all debris (vigorous scrubbing may be needed), antibiotic ointment (eg, bacitracin, bacitracin/neomycin/polymyxin) and a nonadherent gauze dressing that is impermeable to bacteria can be applied.
+After thoroughly removing all debris from abrasions (vigorous scrubbing may be needed), antibiotic ointment (eg, bacitracin, bacitracin/neomycin/polymyxin) and a nonadherent gauze dressing that is impermeable to bacteria can be applied.

 Other commercial wound dressings may be used; the goals are to keep the wound from drying out, because drying interferes with re-epithelialization, and to keep the dressing from adhering.
 Close observation and follow-up are necessary if defects are large, to check for purulent discharge (indicating infection) or lack of wound healing.